Board Chair: Professor Michael L Poole – AM, FTSE, FAIA

 Director: Dr Ian Cresswell

-Ian is a Research Director of Biodiversity, Ecosystem Knowledge and Services at CSIRO Land and Water.
-He leads the development of biodiversity and landscape management science to help Australians manage and protect our biological resources, while also allowing broader economic, social and environmental benefit.
+Ian is the former Research Director of Biodiversity, Ecosystem Knowledge and Services at CSIRO Land and Water.
+He led the development of biodiversity and landscape management science to help Australians manage and protect our biological resources, while also allowing broader economic, social and environmental benefit.
 Ian has extensive experience working in environment and sustainable development both nationally and internationally in several areas including reserve planning, fisheries, wildlife regulation, protected areas and biodiversity discovery.
 Ian is actively involved in the management of major multi-institutional collaborations such as the Terrestrial Ecosystem Research Network (TERN) and the Atlas of Living Australia.
 He maintains an ongoing research interest in mangroves and coastal systems.